Friday, August 23, 2013

 3. God had answered David’s prayer and strengthened his soul (v.
 3)

-4. The Lord though high regards the lowly while distancing himself from the haughty (v.
+4. The Lord, though high, regards the lowly while distancing himself from the haughty (v.
 6).

-5. God preserved David’s life in the midst of trouble (v.
+5. God preserved David’s life amid trouble (v.
 7a).

 6. God opposed the wrath of David’s enemies (v.
 7b)